Kequc/kequtest/readme.md

 ## TypeScript

-TypeScript testing can be enabled if you want to test a TypeScript project or your tests are written in TypeScript.
+If you want to test a TypeScript project or your tests are written in TypeScript.
 Use `kequtest` with the `--ts` flag, this will automatically register `ts-node` and look for `.test.ts` files.

 Ensure you have both `typescript` and `ts-node` installed in your project.